IgorPietrzak/FilmPicker/README.md

 Connected to MongoDB
 ```

-* Use this command to go to the frontend folder and install dependencies
+* Open a new terminal window and use this command to go to the frontend folder and install dependencies
 ```console
 cd ../FilmPicker && npm install
 ```